danehans/envoycon/README.md

 To try out the module, you can deploy a sample workload.

-I am using this httpbin example:
+I'm using this httpbin example:

 ```yaml
 apiVersion: v1